 - a statistical confidence rate of 95%, which is, usually, revealed by the split testing software – if not sure how to interpret statistics, read statistical significance topic

 - both the original page and its variation have to gather enough traffic

 - the test should run for at least 14 days

 - the winner version(variation B, C, D, etc.) gets implemented on the website once it has achieved all the mandatory conditions mentioned above

 Some of the key benefits of using this marketing technique are:

-- it allows measuring the impact of the solution over the website’s metrics that reveal the sales evolution, average order value or other business related metrics
+- it allows measuring the significant impact of the solution over the website’s metrics that reveal the sales evolution, average order value or other business-related metrics

 - it guarantees that once implemented, the change won’t affect the website’s performance